Welcome to MCIN

 Faculty research interests are focused in cellular, molecular and integrative neurobiology, with emphasis in areas related to neuronal differentiation, degeneration and regeneration, ion channels and membrane physiology, synaptic mechanisms, neuronal circuitry and chronobiology, sensory biology, artificial neural networks, cognitive neuroscience and neurovirology.

 Students interested in the cellular and molecular aspects of nervous system function and systems neuroscience are encouraged to apply.
+For more information on pursuing a PhD through MCIN, please visit our Graduate page.

 Applications must be submitted via the CSU Graduate School at this link.
 More information regarding the program can be found on the MCIN Graduate Page.